Last updated: April 10, 2026

 That is what temporary guardianship is for.
 It gives another adult broad legal authority to care for your child in your absence, covering medical decisions, school enrollment, housing, and day-to-day care.
 If you are being deployed, facing surgery or hospitalization, or traveling internationally for an extended period, a temporary guardianship agreement is the document that covers everything.

-What Temporary Guardianship Is
+What Is a Temporary Guardianship Agreement?

 Temporary guardianship is a legal arrangement where a parent voluntarily transfers caretaking authority to another adult for a defined period.
 It is not permanent.
 It does not affect your parental rights.
 When the period ends, you resume full responsibility for your child.